-A. Generally, any sales, exchanges, or dispositions of investments may have U.S. federal, state, local and non-U.S. income tax consequences for Customer and may result in Customer having to pay additional income taxes.
-The taxation of securities transactions is extremely complex and no attempt is made herein or in any of other agreements to fully describe the various tax rules that apply to such transactions or to explain in complete detail the rules which are mentioned.
+- Generally, any sales, exchanges, or dispositions of securities may have A. U.S. federal, state, local and non-U.S. income tax consequences for Customer and may result in Customer having to pay additional income taxes.
+The taxation of securities is extremely complex and no attempt is made herein or in any other eToro documentation provided to Customer to fully describe the various tax rules that apply to such transactions or to explain in complete detail the rules which are mentioned.
 Customers may have a variety of tax reporting obligations with respect to certain securities.
-Each Customer should confer with their tax advisor regarding the tax consequences of utilizing the Options Account based upon Customer's particular circumstances.
-Customer and Customer's tax advisors are responsible for how Customer's activity in the Options Accounts is reported to the IRS or any other taxing authority.
-Broker assumes no responsibility to the Customer for the tax consequences of any transactions.

-B The proceeds of sale transactions in securities and/or other distributions paid to Customer will be reported to the IRS in accordance with applicable law.
-Under penalties of perjury, Customer certifies that the taxpayer identification number provided, or that will be provided, to Broker (including any taxpayer identification number on any Form W-8, W-9, or similar document that Customer has provided or will provide to eToro) is Customer's correct taxpaver identification number.
-Customer certifies that Customer is not subject to backup U.S. tax withholding.
-If a correct Taxpayer Identification Number (or similar document when applicable) is not provided to Broker, Customer understands Customer may be subject to backup withholding tax at the appropriate rate on all interest and gross proceeds paid to Customer.
-Backup withholding taxes are sent to the IRS and cannot be refunded by Broker.
+Each Customer should confer with their tax advisor regarding the tax consequences of utilizing each of the Accounts based upon Customer's particular circumstances.
+Customer and Customer's tax advisors are responsible for how Customer's activity in each of the Accounts is reported to the IRS or any other taxing authority. eToro assumes no responsibility to the Customer for the tax consequences of any transactions. - B. The proceeds of sale transactions in securities, dividends and/or other distributions paid to Customer, and the proceeds of transactions in options, as applicable, will be reported to the IRS in accordance with applicable law.
+Under penalties of perjury, Customer certifies that the taxpayer identification number provided, or that will be provided, to eToro (including any taxpayer identification number on any Form W-9 that Customer has provided or will provide to eToro) is Customer's correct taxpayer identification number.
+Customer certifies that Customer is not subject to backup withholding and is a United States Person (including a U.S. resident alien) as such term is defined in section 7701(a)(30) of the Internal Revenue Code of 1986, as amended.
+If a correct Taxpayer Identification Number is not provided to eToro, Customer understands Customer may be subject to backup withholding tax at the appropriate rate on all dividends, interest and gross proceeds paid to Customer.
+Backup withholding taxes are sent to the IRS and cannot be refunded by eToro.
 Customer further understands that if Customer waives tax withholding and fails to pay sufficient estimated taxes to the IRS, Customer may be subject to tax penalties.
 Customer understands and acknowledges that tax regulations, including rules about tax withholding and reporting, are subject to change at any time.